paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 ### Statutory Notes

 #### Amendments
+2025—Subsecs. (a), (b).
+Pub.
+L. 119–21 added subsecs. (a) and (b) and struck out former subsecs. (a) and (b) which related to production history of dairy operations for dairy margin coverage and election of prescribed methods to determine the production history, respectively.

 2023—Subsec. (a)(1).
 Pub.
 L. 118–22, § 102(c)(2)(A)(i), inserted “paragraph (4) and” before “subsection (b)”.

 Subsec. (a)(4).
 Pub.
 L. 118–22, § 102(c)(2)(A)(ii), added par.
 (4).